microsoft/AzureTRE/docs/templates/user-resources/guacamole-win10-vm.md

 This is a User Resource Service template.
 It contains a Windows 10 to be used by TRE researchers and to be connected using a [Guacamole server](https://guacamole.apache.org/).
 It blocks all inbound and outbound traffic to the internet and allows only RDP connections from within the vnet.

-## Firewall Rules

-Please be aware that the following Firewall rules are opened for the workspace when this service is deployed:

-- Inbound connectivity from within the VNET to the RDP port

 ## Prerequisites

 - [A base workspace bundle installed](../workspaces/base.md)